szelongq/tp/docs/UserGuide.md

 * The number of days **must be a positive integer** 1, 2, 3, …

 Examples:
-* `list` followed by `addLeaves 3 4` adds 4 days of leave to the 3rd employee in the employee book.
+* `list` followed by `addLeaves 3 4` adds 4 days of leaveBalance to the 3rd employee in the employee book.
-* `find Sam` followed by `addLeaves 1 1` adds 1 day of leave to the 1st employee in the results of the `find` command.
+* `find Sam` followed by `addLeaves 1 1` adds 1 day of leaveBalance to the 1st employee in the results of the `find` command.

 ### Remove number of leaves for an employee : `removeLeaves`

-Removes the specified number of days from the current leave quota (number of days of leave left) of a chosen employee.
+Removes the specified number of days from the current leaveBalance quota (number of days of leaveBalance left) of a chosen employee.

 Format: `removeLeaves INDEX NO_OF_DAYS`